girardinsamuel/django-super-notifications/docs/intro.rst

 A normal web app with feature of social interaction requires to keep their users updated about recent happenings.
 For this, a notification system comes handy which stores numerous kinds of notifications and updates the user that a notification is received as soon as an action is performed.

-The sole purpose of ``django-notify-x`` is to add a *facebook-like* notification system functionality and give you the ability to control everything.
+The sole purpose of ``django-super-notifications`` is to add a *facebook-like* notification system functionality and give you the ability to control everything.

 **The key features of Django Notify are**: